 The LCO will be organizing several consultation processes over the fall of 2022:

 The LCO encourages written submissions.
 Written submissions can be sent to the LCO’s general email address at LawCommission@lco-cdo.org.

-The deadline for written submissions is Friday, November 25th, 2022.
+The deadline for written submissions is now extended to Friday, January 13th, 2023.

 The LCO is committed to sharing ideas and building constructive dialogue.
 Accordingly, the LCO will post written submissions on our project webpage, subject to limited exceptions.
 Individuals or organizations wishing to provide a written submission may want to contact the LCO for further information prior to their submission.